monarchwadia/conways-game-engine/changeblog/2020-04-25-adding-ts-and-jest.md

 ```

 Excellent!
+Here's the [link to the git commit for this section][commit-1a] in case you want to follow along.

-# Step 1b - Adding a simple test for the engine's default Game of Life ruleset
+## Step 1b - Adding a simple test for the engine's default Game of Life ruleset

 Now we will actually test the game engine itself, with the default rules.
 We will test the rules by seeing if a simple glider survives and behaves as expected in the normal rules of the game of life.
 This will be sufficient to give me enough confidence in the game to start moving to typescript.